The Fantastic Four (1967 TV series): Episodes

+Broadcast

+The series was broadcast on ABC from September 9, 1967 through August 30, 1970.
+Beginning October 3, 1992, Cartoon Network began airing the series as part of their Boomerang programming block dedicated to showcases of older cartoons until October 1996.

 Reception

 In The Encyclopedia of American Animated Television Shows, David Perlmutter writes, "While Hanna-Barbera was, because of obvious production restrictions, unable to duplicate Lee and Kirby's complex, labyrinthine plotting from the comics, their 1967 adaptation of the Four was well produced in every other respect, and gave the team welcome exposure to those previously unfamiliar with their comic-book existence.
 The voice actors were unusually well cast, with Frees' Brooklyn-accented Thing standing out, and this helped compensate for the limitations of the animation process of the time.
 Unfortunately, the erroneous concerns about violence in the mass media ultimately marginalized the series, as it did others from the same time period."

+Stan Lee, despite initially voicing optimism on both The Fantastic Four and 1967 Spider-Man series, expressed dissatisfaction with the end result stating that the comic books were written in mind with an older audience while the shows felt like they were tailored towards six-year-olds.
+Lee attempted to voice input to both Spider-Man producer Krantz Films and The Fantastic Four producer Hanna-Barbera, but gave up after determining their sole concern was with pleasing the sponsors.
+In contrast to Lee, Marvel Comics' owners Martin Goodman and subsequently Cadence Industries, were satisfied with the series as they had secured a percentage of the gross revenue from the series all through their syndication.

 The show is briefly referenced in the Marvel Cinematic Universe film The Fantastic Four: First Steps (2025).

 Legal issues

 The ownership of the show was split between Marvel Comics and Hanna-Barbera.
 The Walt Disney Company purchased Marvel Comics in late 2009.
-Prior to 2009, the show re-ran on Cartoon Network in the 1990s and on Boomerang in 2000.
-It never ran again after Disney acquired Fox Kids Worldwide, that has full rights to Marvel content.
-Time Warner's distribution rights to Fantastic Four expired.
+Prior to 2009, the show re-ran on Cartoon Network in the 1990s and on Boomerang in the early 2000s.
+Legal battles has happened between The Walt Disney Company, who owns Marvel, and Warner Bros.
+Animation, who inherited Hanna-Barbera in 2001.